amrutprabhu/toxiproxy-with-spring-boot/README.md

-# ToxiProxy with spring boot
+# ToxiProxy with Spring Boot

 This project is used to demonstrate the use of [Toxiproxy](https://github.com/Shopify/toxiproxy) to interrupt or add latency to the connection between two systems.